What Is Competency-Based Education? A Beginner’s Guide for Students

 These self-directed assessments are similar in structure to CBE courses, but there are a couple of key differences.
-First, the self-directed assessments offered at Rasmussen University are not eligible for financial aid, while the CBE courses are eligible.
-Second, the self-directed assessments are done much more independently—you can still ask questions of a faculty member, but since these are a way to test out of a course, the expectation is that you are already equipped to handle the work and can complete the assessment on your own.
-These self-directed assessments can save you money as you’ll pay a relatively small fee for each attempt.
+First, the self-directed assessments offered at Rasmussen University are not eligible for financial aid, while the Empowered Learning ™ CBE courses are eligible.
+Second, the self-directed assessments are done much more independently—you can still ask clarifying questions of a faculty member, but since these are a way to test out of a course, the expectation is that you are already equipped to handle the work and can complete the assessment on your own.
+These self-directed assessments can save you money as you’ll pay a relatively small fee of $99 for each attempt.

 What do employers think of competency-based education?

 This is also precisely where CBE shines—the project-based evaluation of these courses means students will have tangible work products that show what they’ve learned.
 This is great for job-seekers who may not have as much relevant work experience to highlight in a resume or interview situation.
-Being able to point to academic work where you’ve applied what you’ve learned in a realistic scenario is more convincing to an employer than a bullet point on a resume.
+Being able to point to academic work where you’ve applied what you’ve learned in a realistic scenario can be more convincing to an employer than a bullet point on a resume.

 What do students think of the CBE course experience?